Independence Day will never be the same for Jordan Aguilar.

 While most people celebrate with fireworks, Aguilar avoids the pyrotechnic displays, choosing to stay indoors on the holiday.
 In July 2012, she was in the wrong place at the wrong time when a fireworks mortar tipped over at a party, burning her severely.

 "The fireworks weren't correctly sorted.
-They were all mixed in together," said Aguilar.
+They were all mixed in together," says Aguilar.
 "When one was lit, they all went off unexpectedly, going everywhere."

 She was rushed by ambulance to The University of Kansas Health System's Gene and Barbara Burnett Burn Center, with burns covering nearly 20% of her body.